manavo/php-voldemort/README.md

 # PHP library for Voldemort

+## Voldemort

+You can find project Voldemort here: https://github.com/voldemort/voldemort

 ## Installation

-This set of libraries can be included using composer.
+The library can be included using composer.
 Add the following lines to your project's composer.json:

     {
         "repositories": [